Financial Aid & Scholarship Information

 How do I apply?
-All California community colleges, UCs, CSUs and most private and out-of-state institutions use the FAFSA—Free Application for Federal Student Aid to determine if you qualify for state and federal grants and loans.
-You should apply on-line at www.fafsa.gov.
+All California community colleges, UCs, CSUs and most private and out-of-state institutions use the FAFSA—Free Application for Federal Student Aidto determine if you qualify for state and federal grants and loans.
+You should apply on-line at FAFSA.
 Applying on-line saves time and helps catch errors early.

 If you are applying to a private or out-of-state institution, contact that school's financial aid office to find out if any other forms are required.
-For example, in addition to the FAFSA, the University of Southern California (USC) also requires students to complete the CSS/Financial Aid PROFILE to see if you qualify for nonfederal student aid.
-To see a list of all universities that require this particular application as well a link to it, click here.
+For example, in addition to the FAFSA, the University of Southern California (USC) also requires students to complete the CSS/Financial Aid PROFILE to see if you qualify for nonfederal student aid and see a list of all universities that require this particular application.

 What other items do I need to apply for financial aid?
 The FAFSA uses information from your previous year income tax returns and may require information from your parents' income tax returns if you are considered a dependent student.
 In addition, the colleges and universities you apply to may ask you to submit additional documentation once you have completed the FAFSA.
 Be sure to stay in contact with each college's financial aid office once you have applied to ensure that you submit any supplemental documentation required in a timely fashion.
 Failure to do so may jeopardize your financial aid package.